 Top Tip: The day before you travel, be sure to check any traffic reports on major roads – check for closures / diversions and plan accordingly.

 If you are taking a large suitcase, this needs to be checked in when you get to the airport.
-Simply head to the check in desk which are usually located near the entrance to the airport and should be clearly signposted.
+Simply head to the check in desk for your airline which are usually located near the entrance to the airport and should be clearly signposted.

 You will see rows of desks, with rows of queues to match, and above each desk they will display the airline and flight information for the flight that is being checked in.
 Locate yours and join the queue!